-The only thing I don't like is the volatility, you can have work one day, then no the next.
+The only thing I don't like is the volatility, you can have work one day, then none the next.

 John works remotely while using the latest web development technologies, learn how he works by reading his interview.